348ab1a8-424a-43d8-b463-8e925d751c7f/jto-website/content/docs/book-log/AtomicHabits.md

 ### 5
 > *The human brain is a prediction machine.
 It is continuously taking in your surroundings and analyzing the information it comes across.* (Pg.
 60)

+### 6
+> *Habit stacking is a special form of an implementation intention.
+Rather than pairing your new habit with a particular time and location, your pair it with a current habit.* (Pg.
+74)